Shinji Kaneko, Director

 Shinji Kaneko is a Professor at the Graduate School for International Development and Cooperation (IDEC) at Hiroshima University.
 He graduated from the School of Engineering at Kyusyu University majoring in water engineering (Dr. of Engineering).
 Immediately after the completion of his doctoral program, he joined the Institute for Global Environmental Strategies (IGES) in 1999 as a researcher and conducted research on urban climate policy in Asian megacities for three years.
 He also worked at global Change System for Analysis, Research and Training (START) as a Research Fellow for three years from 2005.
 In 2018, he was appointed as the Director of Network for Education and Research on Peace and Sustainability (NERPS) at Hiroshima University.
 He has conducted numerous policy research on natural resources, energy, and the environment in developing countries.

-Ayyoob Sharifi, Assistant Professor (Environment, Sustainability)
+Ayyoob Sharifi, Associate Professor (Environment, Sustainability)

-Ayyoob Sharifi is an Assistant Professor at the Graduate School for International Development and Cooperation (IDEC), Hiroshima University.
+Ayyoob Sharifi is an Associate Professor at the Graduate School for International Development and Cooperation (IDEC), Hiroshima University.
 Ayyoob’s research is mainly at the interface of urbanism and climate change mitigation and adaptation.
 He actively contributes to global change research programs such as the Future Earth and is currently serving as a lead author for the Sixth Assessment Report (AR6) of the Intergovernmental Panel on Climate Change (IPCC).
 Before joining Hiroshima University, he was the Executive Director of the Global Carbon Project (GCP)-a Future Earth core project- leading the urban flagship activity of the project which is focused on conducting cutting-edge research for supporting climate change mitigation and adaptation in cities.
 He holds a bachelor’s degree in Civil Engineering (Surveying), a master’s degree in Urban and Regional Planning, and a doctorate in Environmental Engineering.
 Ayyoob is interested in pursuing research at the interface of climate change and urban planning.
 The ultimate goal of his research is to provide further insights into how to develop sustainable, peaceful, just, and resilient communities.

 Dahlia Simangan, Assistant Professor (Peace Studies)